-The Organization has adopted investment and spending policies, approved by its Board of Directors, for endowment assets that attempt to provide a supplementary source of funding for operations, and capital projects for the benefit of the Organization, while seeking to maintain the purchasing power of these endowment assets over the long-term.
-As of September 30, 2021, the Organization had one endowment with investments, at fair value, totaling \$1,507,893.
+The Organization has adopted investment and spending policies, approved by its Board of Directors, for endowment assets that attempt to provide a supplementary source of funding for operations, while seeking to maintain the purchasing power of these endowment assets over the long-term.
+As of September 30, 2022, the Organization had one endowment with investments, at fair value, totaling \$1,178,186.